ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-SCT Feedback enables HTTPS clients to share Signed Certificate Timestamps (SCTs) (Section 3.3 of {{RFC-6962-BIS-09}}) with CT auditors in a privacy-preserving manner by sending SCTs to originating HTTPS servers which in turn share them with CT auditors.
+SCT Feedback enables HTTPS clients to share Signed Certificate Timestamps (SCTs) (Section 3.3 of {{RFC-6962-BIS-09}}) with CT auditors in a privacy-preserving manner by sending SCTs to originating HTTPS servers, who in turn share them with CT auditors.

-In STH Pollination, HTTPS clients use HTTPS servers as pools sharing Signed Tree Heads (STHs) (Section 3.6 of {{RFC-6962-BIS-09}}) with other connecting clients in the hope that STHs will find their way to auditors and monitors.
+In STH Pollination, HTTPS clients use HTTPS servers as pools to share Signed Tree Heads (STHs) (Section 3.6 of {{RFC-6962-BIS-09}}) with other connecting clients in the hope that STHs will find their way to auditors and monitors.